lbfm-rwth/gap-lesson/_episodes/06-attributes.md

 the most suitable method.

-As a wrap up of this session, let us have a last look at another example, a so called pc group.
+As a wrap up of this session, let us have a last look at another example, a so called _pc group_.
 These are groups admitting a subnormal series with cyclic factors.
 The first 1000 groups of order 1536 are pc groups.

 ~~~